microsoft/copilot-camp/docs/pages/extend-m365-copilot/02-api-plugin.md

 ## CONGRATULATIONS

-You have completed Lab A2 - First API Plugin!
-You are now ready to proceed to [Lab A3 - Enhance the API Plugin](/copilot-camp/pages/extend-m365-copilot/03-enhance-api-plugin).
+You've successfully built your first API Plugin!
+You are now ready to proceed to enhance this API Plugin with more API calls.